Copyright © 2007 - 2023

 Failure to pay for three months, including "incomplete catch-up", is considered an unplanned storage due to unpaid bill, the pricing of which is already noted herein, and is substantially more.

 NOTICE: State law provides that a lien may be placed on an automobile and possibly conduct a lien-sale for nonpayment of storage after only 30 days.
 Our policy is more generous: When the unpaid bill is only for storage, we will give you at least 90 days, though the storage bill will continue to increase at the new rate, specified above.
 It's not our job to remind you about storage, and this is why we offer a very generous prepayment option.
 However, after 90 days of non-payment, or three calendar months, whichever is longer, we will, at our option, lien-sale your vehicle to pay the fees.
 The law is different for engines, transaxles or other items brought to us for service work and provides for forfieture of the asset after a bill remains unpaid for only 30 days.
 We never want to do this, however, there may be circumstances which compell our use of this law.

 Additional Notes On Car Storage can be found here.

 Storage Rates - Other Than Automobiles - including projects "put on hold"

 We are not an appropriate storage location for your items you don't have the funds for, lost interest in, or whatever has caused your delay and we impose a minimum fee for this type of storage, though you can make arrangements in advance with us.
-We consider Items (as defined below) where we are not under a Current Agreement (as defined below) or already funded to act upon in "Inactive Status" after 3 months.
+We consider Items (as defined below) where we are not under a Current Agreement (as defined below) or already funded to act upon in an "Inactive Status" after 3 months.
 Please note that this is fully three times longer than provided by law.
 Inactive Status Items are subject to the minimum fee described herein.
 Further, this policy is not open-ended in time.
 AFTER 6 MONTHS, WE SHALL CONSIDER THE ITEM ABANDONED.
 Expect no notice.